 As per the provisions of Section 123 of the Companies Act, 2013, a company which has been incorporated as per the provisions of Companies Act except a company incorporated under Section 8 may declare its dividend.
 In case if a company fails to pay a dividend within the prescribed period as defined in the law, there are certain repercussions that company may have to face.
 Here in this article, we shall discuss the definition, meaning and consequences of not paying the dividend on time.

 The term ‘dividend’ has been defined under the provisions of Section 2(35) of the Companies Act, 2013.
 This term has its origin from the Latin word ‘Dividendum’ which means things which are meant to be divided.
-In simple words, it means net profit proportion of the company which is not maintained by the company.
+In simple words, it means net profit proportion of the company which is not maintained by the company after availing the company registration successfully.
 This profit is further dispersed among the shareholders of the company as per their shareholding proportion.

 Section 2(35) of the companies act, 2013 has defined the term dividend as which includes any interim dividend.
 In other words, it means: